patrykpalej/home-budget-calculator/done.md

 v.1.4

-YearSpendingsTable
+_YearSpendingsTable_
-• Changed way of using sys.argv
+ - Changed way of using sys.argv
-• Better description of the columns in spendings table in year scenario
+ - Better description of the columns in spendings table in year scenario
-• Colors and monthly sums added to the table
+ - Colors and monthly sums added to the table

-PlotsModification
+_PlotsModification_
-• New plot added for year and total scenario - incomes and spendings in subsequent months (not cummulated)
+ - New plot added for year and total scenario - incomes and spendings in subsequent months (not cummulated)
-• For lineplots x tick labels changed to dates
+ - For lineplots x tick labels changed to dates

-TotalTable
+_TotalTable_
-• Spendings table for the total scenario added
+ - Spendings table for the total scenario added

 v.1.5

-PartAnalysis
+_PartAnalysis_
 - Created new file: partAnalysis.py, code from totalAnalysis.py copied
 - Additional plots added
 - Choosing the period to analyse implemented